zerodel/working_pipe_line/readme.md

-# design pattern #
+# design convention #

 ## top-level interface ##
-the name convention of top level script should begin with "wf_*"
+the name convention of top level pipeline/workflow should begin with "wf_*"

 ### what should top level interface do ? ###
 it should